 The new valve has a side-mounted screen that lights up with the push of a button, and the temperature can be set with an easy twist.

 It’s an improvement on the design of the old valve, which will continue to be supported by the Genius Hub.
 My only complaint is that its screen lies flat on the lid, making it difficult to read on certain radiator orientations.
 For instance, I have one towel radiator where the valve is low to the floor and pointing down.

 Radiator valves are available in white as standard, although for £30 extra you can have them spray-painted to match any fancy radiators that you might have in your home.

 Genius Hub also supports wet underfloor heating and electric radiators, making it one of the best-supported heating systems available.

-As well as heating devices, Genius Hub also supports motion sensors (£44.99), which can be used to detect occupancy in a room and then do some really clever things.
-Typically, motion sensors work best in rooms that will be regularly inhabited, such as living rooms, dining rooms, kitchens and bedrooms.
+As well as heating devices, Genius Hub also works with motion sensors (£44.99) that can be used to detect occupancy in a room and then do some really clever things.
+Typically, motion sensors work best in rooms that are in regular use, such as living rooms, dining rooms, kitchens and bedrooms.